-The Trump administration had a terrible track record of undoing protections for public lands in 2017.
-But if he took some time to experience these magnificent places, he might begin to appreciate the disastrous effects his administration’s policies will have on our public lands.
+The Trump administration has a terrible track record of undoing protections for public lands.
+But if the president took some time to experience these magnificent places, he might begin to appreciate the disastrous effects his administration’s policies will have on them.

 1. Big Cypress National Preserve, Florida